 KTH and COVID-19

-KTH has dialogues with other universities to both share and learn how we can adapt to alternative teaching and examination.
+KTH has dialogues with other universities to both share and learn how we can adapt to the situation.
 KTH also has dialogues with other Swedish government agencies about how to handle the situation in the best possible way.

 KTH's COVID-19 management

 KTH gives priority to ensuring that our students can complete their education while we work to reduce the spread of infection.
-We plan for alternative teaching and examination forms whenever possible.
+We plan for alternative teaching and examination forms whenever needed and possible.
 KTH mainly follows the recommendations of the Public Health Agency with regard to COVID-19.
 In addition, the President of KTH, as head of a government agency, makes the necessary decisions.

-A planning group, led by the University Director, and consisting of the department managers of the University Administration and two communications officers, meets once a week.
+A planning group, led by the University Director, and consisting of the department managers of the University Administration and two communications officers, meets when needed.
 The group continuously monitors the situation, coordinates actions and initiates new actions.
 The group reports to the President and is also responsible for overall communication regarding COVID-19.

 A coordination group, led by the President and consisting of the University Director, Heads of Schools, Deputy President, Dean, Vice President for Education, selected heads of the university administration, student representatives and communication officers, meets when necessary.
 Decisions of high importance are discussed in the group.
 The current situation at KTH is also analyzed and new matters can be introduced.

 GUx is led by the Vice President for Education and consists of the Undergraduate Studies Committee (GU) and other relevant functions, depending on needs.
 The group is responsible for matters regarding the pandemic’s effect on studies.
 They also prepare decisions within the field and develop practical guidelines based on the President’s decisions.